What Are Outbound Logistics? Processes & KPIs

 Shipping

 Ensuring that the finished product gets to the customer in a cost-effective and efficient way is the final step in the supply chain.
-Customers expect fast, affordable shipping, so optimizing this step is critical for a growing eCommerce company.
+Customers expect fast and timely delivery, along with affordable shipping, so optimizing this step is critical for a growing eCommerce company.

 Documenting